mmxmb/course-sched/course_sched/README.md

 The scheduler uses CP-SAT solver from OR-Tools Python package.
 Using the solver allows us to avoid thinking about the heuristics of searching for the feasible/optimal schedule, and focus on constraints and scoring criteria for the feasible/optimal schedule that the scheduler outputs.

+Once the variables representing the search space and constraints on those variables are defined, we can use the CP-SAT solver to find the solution heuristically.

 ## Model variables

 The most important part of the scheduler is CP-SAT model ([CPModel](https://developers.google.com/optimization/reference/python/sat/python/cp_model#cpmodel)) and its model variables.
 See more on the basics of CP-SAT model [here](https://developers.google.com/optimization/cp/cp_solver).
 All model variables can be thought of as a 3D space representing possible schedules.
 The axes of this space are: